asingh4305/HubSpotPOMFrameWork/README.md

-#HubSpotPOMFrameWork POM#

-The HubSpotPOMFrameWork project is a Java-based automation framework for web applications built using the Page Object Model (POM) design pattern.
-The framework is specifically designed for testing and automating web applications built with the HubSpot CRM platform, but can be easily adapted to work with other web applications as well.

-The framework uses popular Java testing tools such as TestNG, Extent Reports, Log4j and Rest-Assured to provide a robust and flexible testing infrastructure.
-The framework supports both UI and API testing, and includes several utility classes and methods to make writing and maintaining tests easier.

-The project includes a sample HubSpot test suite that demonstrates how to use the framework to test common HubSpot features such as login, contact management, deals, tasks and workflows.
-The tests can be executed using Maven and generate detailed HTML test reports using Extent Reports.

-Getting Started
-To use the HubSpotPOMFrameWork, you need to have Java and Maven installed on your machine.
-Once you have cloned the project, you can import it into your preferred IDE (e.g. Eclipse, IntelliJ) and start writing your tests.

-The project includes several packages that represent different layers of the framework, such as pages, tests, utilities and listeners.
-You can use these packages to organize your code and tests.
-The sample test suite can be found in the src/test/java/tests package.
+#HubSpot Page Object Model (POM) Framework#

+- This project demonstrates an example of a Page Object Model (POM) framework for testing HubSpot APIs using RestAssured and TestNG.
+The framework is designed to provide a robust, scalable and maintainable architecture for API testing, by separating the page actions and locators into separate classes.

+##Features##
+Easy to maintain and scalable architecture
+Reusable code through Page Object Model design
+TestNG for test execution and reporting
+RestAssured for API testing
+Maven for dependency management
+Requirements
+Java 8 or higher
+Maven
+Installation
+Clone the repository
+Install the required dependencies using Maven: mvn clean install Usage
-To execute the tests, you can use the following Maven command from the root directory of the project:
+To run the tests, use the following Maven command:

-mvn clean test
+`mvn test`

-This will run all the tests in the project and generate the HTML test reports in the test-output directory.
+TestNG will execute the tests and generate an HTML report in the target/surefire-reports directory.

-Contributing
-The HubSpotPOMFrameWork project is open for contributions and suggestions.
-If you find a bug or have an idea for an improvement, feel free to open an issue or submit a pull request.

-License
+Project Structure
+src/main/java: contains the base classes for the framework src/test/java: contains the test classes and POM classes src/test/resources: contains the test data and configuration files License
-The HubSpotPOMFrameWork project is licensed under the MIT License.
-Feel free to use and modify the code as you see fit.
+This project is licensed under the MIT License - see the LICENSE file for details.